 Due to the ongoing COVID-19 situation as well as current and potential future travel restrictions, the April 1 cycle of the NHM R&C Student Collections Study Award is cancelled.
-As of now, we will resume soliciting applications for the October 1, 2021 award cycle.
+As of now, the submission deadline has been extended to November 1, 2021 for the Fall award cycle.

 The NHM Collections Study Awards were instituted to provide funding for undergraduate and graduate students to visit and study the collections of the Natural History Museum of Los Angeles County, La Brea Tar Pits & Museum, and William S. Hart Ranch and Museum (together, the Natural History Museums of L.A.
 County).
 Collections visits must be arranged through the appropriate department's collections manager.

-Applications should be submitted as a single combined PDF document via email to Tyler Hayden (firstname.lastname@example.org).
+Applications should be submitted as a single combined PDF document via email to Nate Smith (firstname.lastname@example.org).

 The NHM Student Collections Study Award is open to all undergraduate and graduate students who are currently enrolled in an accredited degree-granting program.
 International undergraduate and graduate students are welcome to apply, but should contact museum curators if assistance is required to obtain a letter of invitation that could be used in a visa application.

 Researchers that are within daily commuting distance of NHMLAC are not eligible for this award.

 Researchers that have had proposals not funded are encouraged to resubmit, but an individual cannot receive more than one award within a three-year timeframe.